nokia/SReXperts/docs/eda/index.md

 ## Namespace selector

 When you first login to EDA as administrator, you have access to all available EDA namespaces.
-Since in this hackathon you will only work in the default `eda` namespace, you can select it using the namespace selector as shown below:
+Since in this event you will only work in the default `eda` namespace, you can select it using the namespace selector as shown below:

 ![ns-select](https://gitlab.com/rdodin/pics/-/wikis/uploads/10f8c7779ea629e14214fb88c1280edb/CleanShot_2025-05-14_at_23.27.05_2x.png)